A Survey on Large Language Model based Autonomous Agents: Challenges

 \subsection{Efficiency}

-Because of its auto-regressive architecture, LLMs typically have slow inference speeds.
-However, the agent may need to query LLMs for each action multiple times, such as extracting information from the memory module, make plans before taking actions and so on.
+Due to their autoregressive architecture, LLMs typically have slow inference speeds.
+However, the agent may need to query LLMs for each action multiple times, such as extracting information from memory, make plans before taking actions and so on.
 Consequently, the efficiency of agent actions is greatly affected by the speed of LLM inference.
-Deploying multiple agents with the same API key can further significantly increase the time cost.